 - Find a peer support group or online community through agencies such as the National Organization for Albinism and Hypopigmentation (NOAH).
 You can reach NOAH at 800-473-2310.

-- Seek the services of a psychotherapist, who can help you and your child develop healthy communication and coping skills.
+- Seek the services of a mental health professional, who can help you and your child develop healthy communication and coping skills.

 - Gronskov K, et al. Oculocutaneous albinism.
 Orphanet Journal of Rare Diseases.
 2007;2:43.

 - Brodsky MC (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 15, 2013.

 - Hand JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 13, 2013.